thingsboard/thingsboard.github.io/docs/user-guide/contribution/extensions-development.md

 ...
 ```

-During the start-up, **Thingsboard** will parse *classes* in the classpath, find the ones that are annotated with custom *Thingsboard Plugin and Action Annotations* and add a new extension to the platform.
+During the start-up, **ThingsBoard** will parse *classes* in the classpath, find the ones that are annotated with custom *ThingsBoard Plugin and Action Annotations* and add a new extension to the platform.

 The extension becomes ready and can be used by users.